Current Level

 E. When you run Probe Match the size default is "both".
 Why do you suppose you'd want both instead of just >1200 or <1200?
 When set to "both", if the results show your probe hits 23 of the 52 sequences, does this mean that 29 organisms have sequence with mismatches to the probe in the region of the 16S rRNA where the probe is targeted?
 Defend your answer.

-F. Look back at your results for signature sequence 1 above (i.e. matched it in Probe Match).
-Was the probe complementary to sequence from all members in this group (with no mismatches)?
+F. Look back at your results for signature sequence 2 above (i.e. matched it in Probe Match).
+Was the probe complementary to sequence from all members in this group (with no error)?
 Probe match allows you to restrict your search by entering a region of the sequence that should contain your signature sequence/probe target.
-This narrows the search to only include the sequences in the database which contain the target region complementary to your probe.
+This narrows the search to include only the sequences in the database that contain sequence data in the target region complementary to your probe.
 Note: it still checks the entire sequence though and not just the region entered.
-Run Probe Match again setting the region to 650 to 680.
+Run Probe Match again setting the region to 1240 to 1290.
 How do these results compare to those you had before?
 Why are they different?
 What do these results tell you about the utility of the probe compared to what you knew before?

 (Do not hand in this next part.
 These sequences are needed for Lab 2.2 and so you need to have found these sequences before you can do this next lab.
 Be sure to use appropriate nucleic acid databases and not protein databases - otherwise you can use any database you prefer. )

-Find the following rRNA sequences (or the rRNA gene sequences) and download or copy the sequences into Biology Workbench.
-(Note most of these aren't in the RDP currently as they are still preparing the Eukarya section and so you should use either Workbench or Blast to retrieve the sequences.)
-For some of these there will be more than one option to chose from.
-Please select complete or close to complete rather than partial sequences if possible (about 1500 nt for 16S, over 1400 to preferably close to 1600 for the protozoa and at least 1700 nt for the other 18S, although 1900 is better ) and do NOT use sequences which also contain other genes or spacers.
+Find the following rRNA sequences (or the rRNA gene sequences) and copy and paste a FASTA file of the sequence to the text file you started above in B (reminder - do not use a word processing program like Microsoft Word).
+Note most of these aren't in the RDP currently as they are still preparing the Eukarya section and so you will need to look elsewhere to retrieve most of these sequences.
+For some of these there will be more than one option to choose from.
+Please select complete or large partial sequences rather than small partial sequences if possible (about 1500 nt for 16S, over 1400 to preferably close to 1600 for the protozoa and at least 1700 nt for the other 18S, although 1900 is better ) and do NOT use sequences which also contain other genes or spacers.
+The protozoa files may refer to these as 16S or 16S-like as they are much smaller than typical 18S rRNA.
 We will be using these sequences to perform multiple alignments and create phylogenetic trees and the sequences you select can affect your results.

 Mouse 18S rRNA